teamniteo/handbook/WORK_PROCESS.md

 # Work Process

-Our development process is based on Scrum, but modified slightly to apply better to our specific needs:
+Our development process is based on [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), but modified slightly to apply better to our specific needs:

- * we don't do customer projects, we are our own Product Owners,
+ * we don't do customer projects, so we are our own Product Owners,
- * we currently don't use additional tools other than GitHub Issues which we already use,
+ * we currently use only GitHub for sprint management,
  * we work asynchronously, so we try to keep scheduled meetings to the bare minimum.

 Undefined issues are created in various repositories.
 Support issues, being reactionary, stay in project-related repositories and are not included in sprints.
 All other tasks go into sprints.
 Sprint is managed from the [Operations repository](https://github.com/niteoweb/operations/issues).

 In Operations repository when you open an issue, it has a template that helps you define the User Story.
 User Story in this step is labeled with `Needs User Story`, a descriptive label, project label and department label.
 The Scrum Master and Product Owner assign people from whom they want to receive feedback for better definition of the User Story.
-Once they agree it's well defined, they remove the label `Needs User Story` and label it `Needs Story Points`.
+Once these people post their feedback, they unassign themselves from the User Story.
+Once the Scrum Master and Product Owner agree that the User Stories well defined, they remove the label `Needs User Story` and label it `Needs Story Points`.

+**Story Point Estimation**
+[Story Point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams.
+This is used to measure the effort required to implement a story.
+We use: 1, 2, 3, 5, 13, 20, 40, 100

 In the step `Needs Story Points`, Scrum Master assigns the User Story to people from whom s/he wants to receive Story Point estimation.
-Once this is agreed, s/he adds a Story Point label to the title (http://unicode.org/emoji/charts/full-emoji-list.html#keycap), removes the `Needs Story Points` label and adds label `Product Backlog`.
+Once these people post their story point estimation, they unassign themselves from the User Story.
+The Scrum Master then adds the agreed numbered Story Point label to the title (http://unicode.org/emoji/charts/full-emoji-list.html#keycap), removes the `Needs Story Points` label and adds label `Product Backlog`.
 This User Story can now be added to Kanban Board Product Backlog for review on next sprint.

-To summarize:
+**User Story Steps Summary:**

-1. `Needs User Story` - needs better description, Scrum Master requests feedback and input from all stakeholders
+1. `Needs User Story` - needs well defined User Story, Scrum Master requests feedback and input from all stakeholders
 2. `Needs Story Points` - needs story points estimation, Scrum Master requests input from people with knowledge about the task
-3. `Product Backlog` - well defined User Story that can go in the next sprint
+3. `Product Backlog` - well-defined User Story that can go in the next sprint

 We also have the `Ongoing` label for ongoing tasks.
 These tasks do not get included in sprints, but we acknowledge them by decreasing our sprint story points limit.

-## Urgent production fixes
+## Urgent Production Fixes

 If we need to fix an urgent bug, we use the Scrum Priority Lane approach: the User Story gets written and then if the Product Owner decides it really is urgent, the User Story is added to the top of WIP column and labeled with [Priority Lane](#label_priority_lane) so that everyone knows it is an exceptional and urgent issue and the whole team needs to focus on getting it to column Done ASAP.